accellera-official/cci/README.txt

 - start looking at documentation in doc/API_ref/index.html

-- compile using Make in gs_example,
+- compile using make in gs_example,
   first edit Makefiles.defs setting some directories on top (currently there are compiler warnings)